Regressive versions of Hindman's Theorem: Restrictions of the Regressive Hindman's Theorem

-The proof of Theorem \ref{thm:regtoaca} can be recast in a straightforward way to show that there exists a computable $\lambda$-regressive coloring such that all apart solutions to $\lambda\regHT^{=2}$ for that coloring compute the first Turing Jump $\emptyset'$.
+The proof of Theorem~\ref{thm:regtoaca} can be recast in a straightforward way to show that there exists a computable $\lambda$-regressive colouring such that all apart solutions to $\lambda\regHT^{=2}$ for that colouring compute the first Turing Jump $\emptyset'$.
 Analogously, the reduction can be cast in terms of the $\Pi^1_2$-principle $\forall X \exists Y ( Y = (X)')$ expressing closure under the Turing Jump, rather than in terms of $\RAN$.

-The next theorem summarizes the implications over $\RCA_0$ for the regressive Hindman's theorems for sums of exactly $n$ elements, compared with other prominent Ramsey-theoretic principles (see Figure \ref{fig:implicationsHT}).
+The next theorem summarizes the implications over $\RCA_0$ for the Regressive Hindman's theorems for sums of exactly $n$ elements, compared with other prominent Ramsey-theoretic principles (see Figure~\ref{fig:implicationsHT}).